 I cannot stress enough the role music plays in effective messaging.
 With the scripts we are getting, there won’t be music cues, there probably won’t be cues between different thoughts, so it is up to us to recognize where music should go, what it sounds like, and where it changes.

 As a carryover from news and documentary work, music usually, or traditionally has faded out under sound bites.
 When the narration is reintroduced the music comes back.
-When it comes back it should be placed so that the downbeat comes in-between the previous shot and the new shot… in other words, the transition should be in the beat, support the beat and USE the beat to bring notice to the view that we are transitioning.
+When it comes back it should be placed so that the downbeat comes in-between the previous shot and the new shot . . . in other words, the transition should be in the beat, support the beat and USE the beat to bring notice to the view that we are transitioning.

 When changing music, it makes sense to start with the beginning of the music.
 If the music is so “fuzzy” as to not have a solid beginning, then you should ask yourself why are you picking that music.
-Music that has a long nebulous beginning generates nebulous thoughts… is that really the message?
+Music that has a long nebulous beginning generates nebulous thoughts . . . is that really the message?
 Much of our music will have similar characteristics, but in over 20 years we have never run out of musical ways to represent the messages we are telling.

-Ideally, you should like the music you are using – even though I wouldn’t fill my iPod with most of the music I use – because again, if you don’t like the music, if it’s just wall paper, if it’s just something you are checking off, that is how your edit will look.
+Ideally, you should like the music you are using—even though I wouldn’t fill my iPod with most of the music I use—because again, if you don’t like the music, if it’s just wall paper, if it’s just something you are checking off, that is how your edit will look.
 The more you edit, the more of a challenge it might be to find music that fills the multiple needs that music must fill, but it has been done before and you are expected to do the same.
 It is too important to short change.
 We have an extensive music library and it grows all the time.
 At present it includes most of the Digital Juice music libraries, Narrator tracks, Music Bakery, Studio Cutz, Air Force, Davenport, and others.
 We also get a lot of music off of iStock.com and have 100’s of cuts from them.
 We also have a resident composer who is extremely talented in composition and is a great resource.

-The Editing Weave:
+The Editing Weave

 What we should be doing.
-We don’t control the video shoot, we don’t write the music, we don’t write the script… we don’t even get to record the sound usually, but what we do is WEAVE IT ALL TOGETHER!
+We don’t control the video shoot, we don’t write the music, we don’t write the script . . . we don’t even get to record the sound usually, but what we do is WEAVE IT ALL TOGETHER!

 Putting all of these elements together in an interesting and compelling manner.
 We are all at different stages in our ability and knowledge, but we all have the experience and talent to do what needs to be done.
 Not every piece is a marketing piece, but I’m not talking about eye candy, I’m talking about taking all of the parts we are given and making them add up to more than they would without your talent.
 The sum of the parts has to be greater than the whole.